 The National Gallery at the Trade Fair Palace

-The National Gallery actually consists of a number of different buildings with different exhibitions, so you can pick and choose based on where your taste takes you.
-For those interested in modern and contemporary art, the branch at the old Trade Fair Palace will wow you with its variety and with its excellent use of the towering space in the building.
+The National Gallery actually consists of a number of different buildings with different exhibitions.
+You can pick and choose based on where your taste takes you.
+For those interested in modern and contemporary art, the branch at the old Trade Fair Palace is a must.
+It will wow you with its variety and with its excellent use of the towering space in the building.
 Most stunning is certainly Alphonse Mucha’s The Slav Epic, a collection of huge paintings by the Art Nouveau master telling the story of the Slavic peoples.
 You’ll have to buy a separate ticket to get into it, but you’ll leave in awe.
 If you get hungry while you’re there, their Café Jedna is excellent.

 Dukelskych hrdinu 47